mbntr/PYPrime-2.x/README.md

-*Keep in mind that you can't really use this version directly on Linux since it imports Query Performance Counter from the Kernel32 dll, which is only available on Windows, you can replace those lines of code with time.perf_counter()
+*Keep in mind that you can't use this version directly on Linux since uses Query Performance Counter from Kernel32.dll, which is only available on Windows, you can replace those lines of code with time.perf_counter()

 A huge thanks goes to the guys at BenchMate without whom this wouldn't have been possible!